Saul666/DataScienceAssignment3/REPORT_IDAN.md

 **Name:** _IDAN GILAD__  **ID:** _038506432__  **Date:** _05/08/2026__
 **Chosen option:** __A_ (A · Olist MLP / B · Fashion-MNIST CNN / C · Olist Autoencoder)

-> Keep this report in English.
-A neural net that loses to a simpler model is a finding,

 ---